KI7MT/wspr-analytics/README.md

 original CSV will remain in place, but all bulk processing will be pulled from [Parquet][].
 During these transformations is where [PyArrow][] + [PySpark][] will earn it's keep.

-A [PostgreSQL][] database server will be beeded.
+A [PostgreSQL][] database server will be needed.
 There are many ways to perform this installation (local, remote, [Dockerize PostgreSQL][], [PostgreSQL with Vagrant][], etc).
 Whichever method you chose, it will be used extensively by many of the apps and scripts.

 [WSPR Spots]: http://www.wsprnet.org/drupal/wsprnet/activity
 [WSPR]: https://www.physics.princeton.edu/pulsar/k1jt/wspr.html